HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day3/3-to-do-app.md

 title: jQuery to-do app code along
 ---

-# A simple to-do app with JS and jQuery.
+# A to-do app with JS and jQuery.

-This is a pair programming exercise.
-In pairs you will follow the instructions below to build a to-do list app.
-You will get an opportunity at the end to customize it but at first the functionality will be similar for everyone.
+Today we will work together to code a to-do app in JavaScript and jQuery, following the steps below.

-Open up `to-do-app.html` in Sublime Text and Google Chrome.
-You'll see that bootstrap and jQuery have already been loaded for you.
+Open up <a href="to-do-app/to-do-app.html" class="exercise">**to-do-app.html**</a> in Sublime Text and Google Chrome.
+We've loaded in jQuerty and bootstrap for some basic styles.
 We've also gone ahead and added the skeleton markup required for the app.

-The basic app should work like this:
+Here's what we want our app to do:

 * Users type in the input field and press enter.
 * As soon as they press enter we'll take their input and add it as a list item to the unordered list under the input field.